 We require full payment at the time that services are rendered.
-For your convenience, we accept Visa, MasterCard, Discover, American Express, Cash and Care Credit.
-Sorry we do not accept checks.
-A deposit is required prior to any extensive medical work-up or surgical procedure.
-Generally 50% of the treatment plan is appreciated.
+We accept Visa, MasterCard, Discover, American Express, Cash, and Care Credit for your convenience.
+Sorry, we do not accept checks.
+A deposit is required prior to any extensive medical workup or surgical procedure.
+Generally, 50% of the treatment plan is appreciated.

 California Abandoned Animal Act / Abandonment Policy

 1834.5 Notwithstanding any other provision of law, whenever any animal is delivered to any veterinarian, dog kennel, cat kennel, pet-grooming parlor, animal hospital, or any other animal care facility pursuant to any written or oral agreement entered into after the effective date of this section, and the owner of the such animal does not pick up the animal within 14 calendar days after the day the animal was due to be picked up, the animal shall be deemed abandoned.
 The person whose custody the animal was placed for care shall first try for a period of not less than 10 days to find a new owner for the animal and, if unable to place the animal with a new owner, shall thereafter (assume responsibility for and fate of) the animal so abandoned.